 You are not at home, don’t leave your wallet/cell phone on the table

+This seems so obvious, but it happened quite often to wide range of different people.
 When I stayed in Tena (Ecuador) it was quite “amusing” how many friends of mine – who stayed their for years or were even born there – got their cell phones stolen repeatedly.
-Usually the last time they saw it, the put it on a table in a bar or club.
-Maybe I am paranoid control freak, but even in highly secure countries like Austria and Germany, when I put my wallet on the table I put my fucking hand on it or at least my Mark I eyeballs.
+Usually they put it on a table or the bar and suddenly their stuff is gone.
+Maybe I am paranoid control freak, but even in secure countries like Austria and Germany, when I put my wallet on the table I put my fucking hand on it or at least my Mark I eyeballs.

 If you go into an unknown area be alert, awake and sober or bring someone along